-If your proposal is selected to attend, SCI will pay for travel, accommodation, and meal expenses for all team members for the duration of the program, which will be held in Durham, North Carolina.
+If your proposal is selected to attend, SCI will pay for travel, accommodation, and meal expenses for all team members for the duration of the program, which will be held in Chapel Hill, North Carolina, USA.
 This also applies for international participants – SCI encourages teams to include participants from different countries, cultures, and organizational contexts, to help provide more diversity of perspectives – and SCI can also cover the costs for international participants to attend.

-The pandemic is still with us, and as of this writing in January 2022 it’s difficult to predict what conditions will be like in October.
-Our aim is to plan for being able to gather in person as we have in past institutes, even if it must be done with masks and mostly in outside spaces.
-The program will require participants to follow pandemic safety policies that are in place at the time of your arrival in Durham.
-We will be following pandemic safety best practices required by local authorities (i.e., wearing masks in all indoor spaces) and by the host institution, Duke University (i.e., proof of COVID vaccination and/or negative COVID test required to participate in in-person activities) and may put in place other practices or requirements in order to keep all participants safe.
-We will continue to monitor conditions, and make a decision around the time teams are being invited (in June/July) about whether and how the program will proceed in October, and what pandemic safety practices will be required at that time.
-If invited participants are unable to travel to Durham, or if we can’t safely gather in person, we will plan for online participation, or perhaps postpone until conditions allow an in-person program.
+The pandemic is still with us, and as of this writing in February 2023 it’s difficult to predict what conditions will be like in October.
+Our aim is to plan for being able to gather in person as we have in past institutes, even if it must be done with masks and partly in outside spaces.
+The 2022 program was held under these conditions, and was by all accounts successful, with no one getting sick during their time at the program.
+The program will require participants to follow pandemic safety policies that are in place at the time of your arrival in North Carolina.
+We will be following pandemic safety best practices required by local authorities (i.e., wearing masks in indoor spaces) and by the host institutions, UNC-CH and Duke University, (i.e., proof of COVID vaccination and/or negative COVID test may be required to participate in in-person activities) and may put in place other practices or requirements in order to keep all participants safe.
+We will continue to monitor conditions, and make a decision around the time teams are being invited (in June/July) about how the program will proceed in October, and what pandemic safety practices will be required at that time.
+If invited participants are unable to travel to Durham, get sick while they’re here, or if we can’t safely gather in person, we will have options for online participation, though the program is intended to be primarily in person.

-Send a document (PDF or Word) to firstname.lastname@example.org by the end of the day on Monday, May 2, 2022, that includes the following:
+Send a document (PDF or Word) by email to firstname.lastname@example.org by the end of the day on 27 April 2023, that includes the following:

-- Description (no more than 1000 words) of the topic your team wishes to explore, its relationship to the SCI 2022 theme, the challenges to be addressed, and the virtue of bringing together this particular team of individuals.
-Given this year’s theme, we encourage teams with participants from organizations and backgrounds that have been especially affected by structural injustices and the crises of the past few years, and whose perspectives are especially important to planning for how to repair harms done and care better for those communities in the future.
+- Description (no more than 1000 words) of the topic your team wishes to explore, its relationship to the SCI 2023 theme, the challenges to be addressed, and the virtue of bringing together this particular team of individuals.
+We especially welcome diverse groups, that contain varied perspectives, backgrounds, and expertise, including people from outside the United States.
+Given this year’s theme, we encourage teams with participants from organizations and backgrounds that have been especially affected by structural injustices, trust that’s been broken or never built, and whose perspectives are especially important to planning for how to build more trust and and equity for those communities in the future.

 - List the names and contact information for each of the participants in your group (4–6 people), including a brief description of their current role, background, expertise, interests, and what they can contribute both to your particular topic and to broader discussions at the Institute.